 This was a natural progression because cables run throughout a building which means they naturally channel fire through a building.

-CPR is relevant to electric and fibre optic cables.
+CPR are relevant to electric and fibre optic cables.

 The cable that is being installed needs to have a CE mark, DoP reference, unique product type and include its Euroclass grading but it does not need to be on the cable itself.
 It needs to be clear on the packaging.